autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 The first query we used in the previous section returned to us a list of hubs.
 According to this documentation we could, for instance, use a filter to retrieve only the hubs matching certain conditions.
 Exploring the schema gives us a better idea about the capabilities of the API.
 If you scroll down you'll see a list with all the queries available including the parameters that can be passed to compose the responses.

-Now that we know the importance of the schema and know how to view it using the explorer, we can continue with the subsequent queries.
+Now that we know the schema's importance and know how to view it using the explorer, we can continue with the subsequent queries.

 ## First Queries